 The course has been designed both for graduates from STEM (Science, Technology, Engineering and Mathematics) degrees, as well as subject areas where statistical analysis is a core subject, and for current professionals in Analytics and Data Science who wish to extend their knowledge and expertise of this field.

 Our MSc in Big Data Analytics gives you in-depth knowledge and critical understanding of the key issues and concepts in today’s data-driven business and science landscapes.
 You will develop powerful skills in the extraction, analysis and management of information from big data using a variety of scientific techniques and software tools.

 This course offers the ideal introduction to knowledge discovery, analysis and assessment of data extracted from structured and unstructured big-data sets, as well as the visualisation and communication of results.
 You will process advanced knowledge and information, make deductions and form conclusions.

 The practical skills you develop include computer modelling and the design and analysis of big data sets.
 You will also improve your abilities in broader areas such as communication, teamwork, management and the use of advanced quantitative methods.

 Powerful industry partnerships

 One of the course’s key strengths is that it is designed in conjunction with SAS, the global leaders in data analytics, whose data mining and business intelligence platform is widely used in academia and industry.
-You will even have the opportunity to gain SAS 9 base certification, adding substance to your CV.

 Our links with employers are also bolstered through our research and high-profile consultancy projects, ensuring that our teaching remains up to date and relevant.